RohitPradhan108/Mumbai-Property-Price-Analysis-Project/README.md

 - Thanks to Octoparse/99acres for providing the data.
 - Special thanks to the open-source community for tools and libraries that made this project possible.

----

-You can copy and paste this markdown into your README file, adjusting any specific details as needed.